-The Walsh’s were all fishing for salmon from the age of 9 or 10.
+The Ballyhack Smokehouse story begins with the Walsh family.
+The Walsh’s were set off fishing for salmon from the age of 9 or 10.
 It was considered an honour for a boy to be allowed to carry the fish by the gill up to the local shop for sale.
-If the boy was not big or strong enough to stop the tail from touching the ground they were given a smaller fish to carry until they were tall enough to handle the larger salmon.